Tagalog people: Historical customs

 Tagalog naming customs have changed over the centuries.
-The 17th Century Spanish missionary, Fr.
-Francisco Colin, wrote in his work, Labor Evangelica about the naming customs of Tagalogs during the precolonial times up to the early decades of Spanish colonial era.
-Colin mentioned that Tagalog infants were given names as soon as they were born, it is the mother's business to give them names.
+The 17th-century Spanish missionary Francisco Colin wrote in his work Labor Evangelica about the naming customs of Tagalogs from the pre-colonial times up to the early decades of the Spanish colonial era.
+Colin mentioned that Tagalog infants were given names as soon as they were born, and that it was the mother's business to give them names.
+Generally, the name was taken from the child's circumstances at the time of birth.
+In his work, Colin gave an example of how names were given: "For example, Maliuag, which means 'difficult', because of the difficulty of the birth; Malacas, which signifies 'strong', for it is thought that the infant will be strong."